EmmanuelN1/MovieWebScrapperNodeJs/README.md

 # MovieWebScrapperNodeJs
-A web application which scraps the web for movies details
+A web application which scraps the web for movie details